 The little town of Balin’s Holt was originally a large city called Fangaroot.
-Fangaroot had high crop yields and was very prosperous due to the healthy silt of the Black Lake the city.
-A Green Dragon, Kenderax, desired all the wealth the people of Fangaroot had acquired.
-This Dragon organized all the Kobolds in the Kobold Lands to the north of Fangaroot.
+Fangaroot had high crop yields and was very prosperous due to the healthy silt of the Black Lake.
+A red dragon, Kenderax, desired all the wealth the people of Fangaroot had acquired.
+This dragon organized all the kobolds in the Kobold Lands to the north of Fangaroot.
 They attacked and in the process Fangaroot’s physical shell was destroyed.
 The dwarves abandoned the city to Kenderax and the kobolds.
 Years later a dwarf army returned led by the paladin, Shaelin, who slew Kenderax.
 Unfortunately, the city itself remained in the hands of the kobolds.

-In 616 BC, 430 years after Fangaroot fell, a descendant of Shalein, named Balin, decided to reclaim the city for his family’s honor.
-He led a band of like minded people against the Kobolds and managed to defeat them with Balin’s magical abilities and a Halfling scouting brigade led by Terry, the accomplished rogue, who disarmed the Kobolds’ strategically placed traps.
+In 616 BC, 430 years after Fangaroot fell, a descendant of Shaelin, named Balin, decided to reclaim the city for his family’s honor.
+He led a band of like minded people against the kobolds and managed to defeat them with Balin’s magical abilities and a halfling scouting brigade led by Terry, the accomplished rogue, who disarmed the kobolds’ strategically placed traps.

 Balin headed the council of the new city and named it after himself when the councilors rejected using Fangaroot as the name again.
 Balin ruled fairly for many years and he never had a serious opponent in the annual elections for head councilor.
-Balin developed a strong friendship with Terry; but, with Terry’s unfortunate death, Balin became a recluse.
+Balin developed a strong friendship with Terry.
+Sadly, after Terry’s eventual death, Balin became a recluse.
 He no longer attends the council meetings and is the leader only in title.
 He is only seen for the hour of midnight in the Dragon’s Den pub on the south of town looking out over the lake.
-The pub is named Shaelin’s Glen after Balin’s ancestor.
 When he goes there many people ask him sage questions that only he knows the answer to.
-Balin is also he only person licensed to sell or buy magic items in the city, making midnight hour at the Dragon’s Den very popular for the right kind of person.
+Balin is also the only person licensed to sell or buy magic items in the city, making midnight hour at the Dragon’s Den very popular for the right kind of person.

 With Balin gone the council has begun to increase taxes for scientific pursuits.
 Arcane magic is not very well thought of in Balin’s Holt.
 The people there see it as only destructive.
 They instead hope to use nature’s normal laws instead of manipulating them to create fire or lightning.
 Magic is not outlawed in the city, but it is pretty close to it.
 Magicians are constantly watched by the Forsakers, a group of secret police who forsake magic of all kinds and in doing so gain some immunity to it.
 Detection spell are punished as trespassing in people’s minds.
 Any crime committed with magic is punished doubly than if done without magic.